 Well – I guess it has something to do with all the clean water activities we’ve been doing at home lately.
 We have been investigating water pollution, where clean water comes from, and how it gets cleaned at water treatment plants!

-Today, I’m going to share with you some of the fun “Water Pollution for Kids” activities we’ve been doing.
+Today, I’m going to share with you some of the fun water pollution activities we’ve been doing at my house.
 You might want to try these too with your kids!

 Amazon Affiliate links included in this post.
 See our Disclosure for full details.